 Registration Regulations

 The Registration regulations outline the numerous exemptible and non-exemptible standards and qualifications an individual must possess in order to be registered by their college and therefore be permitted to practice the “authorized acts” that make up their profession.
-These standards and qualifications differ amongst the varies health professions but generally include, among many other things, the following:

 Professional Misconduct Regulations